Symplectic structure in open string field theory III: Electric field: D-brane with constant electric flux

 or equivalently, through their representations using $1/L_0$ before the Schwinger parametrization is made.
 This works as long as $m > 1$, but the integral truly diverges when $m=1$.
 Fortunately, the presence of the $L_0$-nilpotent projector $\mathbb{P}$ in the solution $\Psi_2$~\eqref{eq:2.16} discards these weight-$0$ terms.
 It can be checked that the only divergences are of the kind $m=2$ and $n=0,1$ for the integrals $I_1, I_3$.
 These tachyonic divergences are replaced with $-1$ according to~\eqref{eq:3.27a}.

 With this ``SFT prescription'', it is straightforward to evaluate the integrals $I_1$ and $I_3$ using $SL(2,\mathbb{R})_\lambda$ vertices and their Feynman diagrams.
-This is presented in the ancillary \texttt{Mathematica} notebook accompanying this paper.
+This is presented in the \texttt{Mathematica} notebook in the Supplementary material accompanying this paper.
 We report\footnote{There is in fact a closed-form expression for $I_1$ but its form is unenlightening.}

 The integral $I_3$ exactly vanishes while $I_1$ is independent of the stub parameter $\lambda$---both of these facts are expected but nontrivial, inspect~\eqref{eq:3.25}.
 After noticing

 we can choose the first nontrivial obstruction term to be